Projects

 Overview

 El Quevar is an advanced exploration silver project with district potential located in the Salta Province of northwestern Argentina.
 We conducted significant exploration activity at El Quevar between 2004 and 2012, drilling approximately 400 holes/100,000 meters and conducting over 1,250 meters of underground exploration drifting.
 We identified a primary resource area and prepared 2010 and 2012 Technical Reports that covered the main Yaxtché deposit.
+Yaxtché accounts for just 1% of Quevar's total land area.
 Drilling outside the Yaxtché deposit has identified additional areas of particular interest, including numerous ore-grade silver intercepts, but much of the 57,000-hectare property remains under-explored.
 The property was placed on care and maintenance in early 2013.

 In mid-2017 we initiated several studies at El Quevar given recent political and economic improvements in Argentina, intending to remodel the existing resource using an improved geologic model and a higher cutoff grade for silver, with the goal of identifying a smaller, high-grade main zone that would be amenable to underground mining.
 In February 2018, we were pleased to announce promising results.
 We issued a revised NI 43-101 resource estimate for the Yaxtché deposit, highlighting Indicated sulfide resources of over 2.6 million tonnes of silver at grades of 487 grams per tonne (g/t) in a potentially underground minable configuration that would be processed by flotation.
 The new estimate retains roughly 80% of the silver of the previous (RPMGlobal, June 2012) resource estimate at three times the silver grade.